Phlow/feeling-responsive/pages/getting-started.md

 3. Open `_data/socialmedia.yml` and add your own social media links.
 4. Open `_data/navigation.yml` and customize your navigation.
 5. Open `_data/language.yml` and translate the theme if necessary.
+6. Open `_data/services.yml` and customize links in the footer.
+7. Open `_data/network.yml` and customize links in the footer.
-6. [Read the documentation][1] to check out all features of *Feeling Responsive*.
+8. [Read the documentation][1] to check out all features of *Feeling Responsive*.
-7. Make it yours and add your own content.
+9. Make it yours and add your own content.

 <a class="radius button small" href="{{ site.url }}/documentation/">Check out the documentation for all the tricks ›</a>